 Students may elect to undertake individual study under the supervision of a faculty member.
-A student who wishes to register for CS2000 (Master's Thesis), CS2910 (Master's Project), CS2990 (Independent Study), CS3000 (PhD Dissertation Research), or CS3900 (PhD Directed Study) must complete an individual study permit form and have it signed by the supervising faculty member.
-The completed form must be submitted to the CSD Graduate Programs Office by the end of add/drop period.
+A student who wishes to register for CS2000 (Master's Thesis), CS2910 (Master's Project), CS2990 (Independent Study), CS3000 (PhD Dissertation Research), or CS3900 (PhD Directed Study) must submit an individual study permit request for approval by the supervising faculty member.
+The approved title and short description for these courses must be submitted to the CSD Graduate Programs Office before the student is allowed to register in these courses.

 Normally, students will fulfill CSD course requirements by taking graduate-level courses within the CSD, while they are enrolled in the department.
 However, in some cases, it may be desirable for a student to count coursework done outside the CSD and/or prior to the time the student enrolls in the department.
 In such cases, written approval of GPEC is required.